celo-org/docs/docs/developer/fee-currency.md

 ---
-title: Implementing Fee Currency in Wallets
+title: Implementing Fee Abstraction in Wallets
 description: How to allow your wallet users to pay for gas fee using alternate fee currencies
 ---